 Gus Meyer has been calling Vermont home since the age of 9 and has lived in the same house in Randolph for more than three decades.
 He’s a private practice psychologist working primarily in central Vermont schools providing evaluations for special education eligibility.

 Gus is a Middlebury College graduate and earned both his master’s degree and Ph.D. at Washington State University in clinical psychology.
 He previously worked at the Clara Martin Center and has made giving back to his community a priority.
-He served a term on the selectboard, has worked for decades with the local Boys and Girls Club and helped start the Orange County Diversion Board.
+He served a term on the selectboard, has worked with the local Boys and Girls Club for ten years, and helped start the Orange County Diversion Board.
 He joined the Gifford board in 2006 and calls the volunteer position an honor.

 Born and raised in West Windsor, Peter Nowlan studied history at the University of Vermont before being drafted in 1968.
 He entered officer candidate school, serving for five years as an infantry captain in the U.S. Army in Vietnam.